 Sometimes you need a footrest or side table, but other times you just want to tuck them away without having to take up other storage space.
-Hence this refreshingly legible, easily-transformable set of chair-and-ottomans combined, with bent plywood shapes slotting into one another like life-sized children’s toys.
+Hence this refreshingly legible, easily-transformable plywood chair nesting two ottomans inside itself, with the minimalist birch shapes slotting into one another like life-sized children’s toys.

 For a bit of added aesthetic articulation, the darker shell contains lighter elements which read clearly as separate pieces – no instructions or directions necessary for someone to spot this in your living room and readily realize how to make it work.
 The chair, titled “Balance,” was created by Madrid-based firm OOO My Design.